The density of expected persistence diagrams and its kernel based estimation: Introduction

 where $\delta_{\rD}$ denotes the Dirac measure in $\rD$ and where, as mentioned above, points with infinite persistence are simply discarded.
 A wide class of representations, including the persistence surface \cite{adams2017persistence} (variants of this object have been also introduced \cite{chen2015statistical, kusano2016persistence, reininghaus2015stable}), the accumulated persistence function \cite{biscio2016accumulated} or persistence silhouette \cite{chazal2014stochastic} are conveniently expressed as $\Psi(D_s) = D_s(f) \defeq \sum_{\rD \in D_s} f(\rD)$ for some function $f$ on $\Delta$.
-Given a random set of points $\X$, the expected behavior of the representations $E[D_s[\K(\X)](f)]$ is well understood if the expectation $E[D_s[\K(\X)]]$ of the distribution of persistence diagrams is understood, where the expectation $E[\mu]$ of a random discrete measure $\mu$ is defined by the equation $E[\mu](B) = E[\mu(B)]$ for all Borel sets $B$ (see \cite{ledoux2013probability} for a precise definition of $E[\mu]$ in a more general setting).
-Our main contribution (Theorem \ref{mainThm}) consists in showing that for a large class of situations the expected persistence diagram $E[D_s[\K(\X)]]$, which is a measure on $\Delta \subset \R^2$, has a density $p$ with respect to the Lebesgue measure on $\R^2$.
-Therefore, $E[\Psi(D_s[\K(\X)])]$ is equal to $\int pf$, and if properties of the density $p$ are shown (such as smoothness), those properties will also apply to the expectation of the representation $\Psi$.
+Such representations, having particularly good theoretical properties, will be called \emph{linear representations}.
+Given a random set of points $\X$, the expected behavior of the linear representations $E[D_s[\KK(\X)](f)]$ is well understood if the expectation $E[D_s[\KK(\X)]]$ of the distribution of persistence diagrams is understood, where the expectation $E[\mu]$ of a random discrete measure $\mu$ is defined by the equation $E[\mu](B) = E[\mu(B)]$ for all Borel sets $B$ (see \cite{ledoux2013probability} for a precise definition of $E[\mu]$ in a more general setting).
+Our main contributions consists in showing that for two different kind of situations (e.g. filtrations built on point clouds in Theorem \ref{thm:main_thm} or filtration built with the sublevel sets of a Brownian motion in Theorem \ref{thm:brownian}), the expected persistence diagram $E[D_s[\KK(\X)]]$, which is a measure on $\Delta \subset \R^2$, has a density $p$ with respect to the Lebesgue measure on $\R^2$.
+Therefore, $E[\Psi(D_s[\KK(\X)])]$ is equal to $\int pf$, and if properties of the density $p$ are shown (such as smoothness), those properties will also apply to the expectation of the representation $\Psi$.
+Note that Theorem \ref{thm:brownian} is, to our knowledge, one of the first result about the \emph{persistent} homology of Gaussian random fields.